The ineludible casework and millwork design trends in the corporate environment: a notable deviation from the past

 A new look, a new expression – casework and millwork design reflecting novel aesthetics

 The caseworkers and millworkers are coming up with new design plans to meet the challenges and align them with the current trends.
 They need to add the dual effect to their creations.
-The aesthetic and appealing designs are added in a way to ensure that the modularity, flexibility and durability of the products are maintained.
+The aesthetic and appealing designs are added in a way to ensure that the modularity, flexibility, and durability of the products are maintained.
 For example, to address better acoustics, the custom and off the shelf products are integrated with soundproofing elements in the structures.
 For good acoustical control, equipment’s such as the room dividers or floating bookcases have acoustical fixtures installed.
-Sound proofing fixtures such as foam is used in the undersides of cabinets that are hidden but always functioning.
+Sound proofing fixtures such as foam are used in the undersides of cabinets that are hidden but always functioning.

 The selection of material and hardware – embracing imperfections

 With this modern trend towards creating a lighter and a more flexible office environment, a more comfortable and relaxed look is becoming the norm.
 Even the office wear has become a bit more casual.
 It’s no longer a ‘suit and tie’ attitude.
 This has an impact on the selection of materials and hardware used to build structures.
 One of the parameters is that they need to fit their selections with the new ‘professional yet de-stressed’ environment.
 Hence, more reclaimed materials are in use as it creates a satisfactory visual appeal, staying in alignment with the ‘novel corporate feel’.
 Hardware chosen for this purpose is tougher.
-The focus in more on functionality so as to create long lasting product, fixtures such as recesses in doors or recessed grooves are used.
+The focus in more on functionality so as to create the long lasting product, fixtures such as recessed indoors or recessed grooves are used.
 Soft-closing drawer glides and aluminum-frame box drawer, that are less noisy, are used to provide higher modularity.